bursonic/driveMalta/Cars/Hazard awareness.md

 ###4298  - CARS5.19

 During periods of illness your ability to drive may be impaired.
-You MUST:
+You must:

 1. Take all your medicines with you when you drive
 2. Only take smaller doses of any medicines